 Section Symposia - Formal and Informal Teaching (FIT) Pilot Section

-The Formal and Informal Teaching (FIT) Pilot Section* seeks symposia submissions that showcase best practices in outreach and education, present research on these practices, and/or provide professional development and learning opportunities to students, early career professionals, and members exploring these fields.
-High-quality submissions not selected as Section Symposia may be recommended as Member Symposia.
+The Formal and Informal Teaching (FIT) Pilot Section seeks symposia submissions that showcase best practices in outreach and education, present research on these practices, and/or provide professional development and learning opportunities to students, early career professionals, and members exploring these fields.
+To prevent overlap of similarly themed symposia, we require that all potential symposium organizers contact Wyatt Hoback and Carly Tribull with a title and brief explanation (3-5 sentences) of their symposium idea by January 29, 2026.

 The following are highly encouraged in submissions: